maddigits/maddigits.github.com/_posts/2013-02-08-using-git-like-a-pro.md

 ---

 Let's make this list bigger!
 Have your own tip/trick?
+Something I forgot to add?
-So share it with us!
+Share it with us!